-There was an effective system in place for reporting and recording significant events.
+There was a system in place for reporting and recording significant events.

 - Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system.
 The incident recording form supported the recording of notifiable incidents under the duty of candour.
-(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out a thorough analysis of the significant events.
+(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written and/or verbal apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out regular analysis of the significant events.

 We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example the practice had reviewed their practice procedures after a member of staff had forgotten to switch on the evening answer phone system.
+However, we noted there were opportunities for improvement in the way significant event records were maintained and managed as current records were often held with complaint records and not consistently accessible in a timely manner.